alex-bellon/wikipedia/README.md

 - [Bread dildo](https://en.wikipedia.org/wiki/Bread_dildo) - a dildo prepared using bread, allegedly made in the Greco-Roman era around 2,000 years ago.
 - [Camouflage passport](https://en.wikipedia.org/wiki/Camouflage_passport) - a document, designed to look like a real passport, issued in the name of a non-existent country or entity.
 - [Capitol Hill's mystery soda machine](https://en.wikipedia.org/wiki/Capitol_Hill%27s_mystery_soda_machine) - a Coke vending machine in Capitol Hill, Seattle, that was in operation since at least the early 1990s until its disappearance in 2018. n June 2018, the machine mysteriously disappeared and a message was posted to the machine's Facebook page stating "Going for a walk, need to find myself.
 Maybe take a shower even."
 A note was taped to the rail where the machine used to be: "Went for a walk".
+- [Cat organ](https://en.wikipedia.org/wiki/Cat_organ) - a hypothetical musical instrument which consists of a line of cats fixed in place with their tails stretched out underneath a keyboard so that they cry out when a key is pressed.
+The cats would be arranged according to the natural tone of their voices.
 - [Christmas Bullet](https://en.wikipedia.org/wiki/Christmas_Bullet) - an American single-seat cantilever wing biplane.
 It is considered by many to be among the worst aircraft ever constructed.
 - [Clock of the Long Now](https://en.wikipedia.org/wiki/Clock_of_the_Long_Now) - a mechanical clock under construction, that is designed to keep time for 10,000 years.
 - [Cold War playground equipment](https://en.wikipedia.org/wiki/Cold_War_playground_equipment) - was intended to foster children's curiosity and excitement about the Space Race.
 It was installed during the Cold War in both communist and capitalist countries.